dernae/Election_Analysis/README.md

 # Election-Audit Summary
   This script can be implemented in other elections with minor modifications such as changing the variables to be suitable for the names of the new elections and outputting the names of the runerup if necessary.
 The script can successfully be used in
-    senatatorial district elections.
-In addition, I propose that it may be used in local elections as well as for private use by companies that conduct various elections.
+    senatorial district elections.
+In addition, I propose that it may be used in local elections as well as for private use by companies that conduct various elections internally.